PlaidCloud/website/content/en/docs/tutorials/stateful-application/zookeeper.md

 ### Handling process failure

-[Restart Policies](/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy) control how Kubernetes handles process failures for the entry point of the container in a Pod.
+[Restart Policies](/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy) control how PlaidCloud handles process failures for the entry point of the container in a Pod.
 For Pods in a `StatefulSet`, the only appropriate `RestartPolicy` is Always, and this is the default value.
 For stateful applications you should **never** override the default policy.